Finite Sample Theory for High-Dimensional Functional/Scalar Time Series with Applications: Introduction

 \section{Introduction}

-Functional time series has received a great deal of attention in the last decade in order to provide methodology for functional data objects that are observed sequentially over time.
-Many standard univariate or low-dimensional time series methods have been adapted to the functional setting with theoretical properties explored from a standard asymptotic perspective, see e.g. \cite{Bbosq1,hormann2010,bathia2010,panaretos2013,aue2015,hormann2015b,pham2018,li2019} and reference therein.
+Functional time series have received a great deal of attention in the last decade in order to provide methodology for functional data objects that are observed sequentially over time.
+Despite progress being made in this area, existing literature has focused on the statistical analysis of a single or small number of random functions.
+The increasing availability of large dataset with multiple functional features corresponds to the data structure of